Maserati: See List of Maserati vehicles for a complete historical listCurrent models

-Maserati Ghibli

-The first presentation of the Ghibli was on 20 April 2013 in Shanghai.
-It is a sports executive saloon that competes against the BMW 5 Series, Mercedes E-Class and Audi A6.
-The car, along with the new Quattroporte, is built in the Italian factory of Grugliasco, Turin (former Bertone).
-The base Ghibli is rated at 330 horsepower, the Ghibli Diesel at 275 horsepower (also 250 in Italy only), and the Ghibli S Q4 at 410 horsepower.
-Since 2018, the base Ghibli is rated at 350 horsepower and the S Q4 at 450 horsepower.

-An upgraded Ghibli will be Maserati's first electrified model and is expected to be presented in Beijing at Auto China 2020.

-Maserati Levante

-The Maserati Levante is a crossover SUV introduced in 2014.
-It has been anticipated with the Maserati Kubang concept SUV in September 2003 at the Frankfurt Motor Show and again in 2011.
-It was announced, at the Paris Motor Show held in Paris in September 2012.
-The Levante is assembled in Mirafiori Plant, in Turin.
-Production was confirmed on May 6, 2014.
-The Levante is offered with a 3.0-litre V6 rated at either 350 or 425 horsepower states of tune.
-All models have all-wheel drive.

 Maserati MC20

 The Maserati MC20 is a 2-door, mid-engined sports car that debuted in September 2020.
 The car features a carbon fibre monocoque and a 3-litre V6 engine producing 630 horsepower.

 Maserati Grecale

 The Maserati Grecale is a front-engine, five-door, five passenger compact luxury crossover SUV.
 Grecale shares the company's Giorgio platform with the Alfa Romeo Stelvio and the fifth generation Jeep Grand Cherokee.
 Available engines include 300 or 330 hp mild hybrid inline-four and a 530 hp V6 Nettuno engine for the Trofeo specification.

 Maserati GranTurismo

 The Maserati GranTurismo is a grand tourer introduced in 2007.
 The GranTurismo has a 4.7-litre V8, rated at 460 PS in Sport trim and for the MC Stradale.
 A convertible (GranCabrio) version is also available in standard, Sport, and MC models.
 The final production year for the Maserati GranTurismo was scheduled to be 2014, and its position would be succeeded by Maserati Alfieri.
 Production continued until 2019, with final example called Zéda rolled off the line.

-The next GranTurismo is scheduled to be released at 2024.
+The current 2nd generation GranTurismo was revealed online in 2022 and production commenced in April 2023.
+It comes with either a 3-litre V6 engine, shared with the MC20, albeit detuned to 483 and 542 hp for the Modena and Trofeo trims respectively, or as an electrified version with 3 motors producing 761 hp under the Folgore trim.